-Based on the 2019 groundwater elevations, the shallow groundwater flow direction at the Site was interpreted to be towards the southwest.
-Contour mapping of the shallow groundwater elevations and the interpreted groundwater flow direction, based on the April 2019 groundwater elevations, is presented in Figure 2.
-The interpreted groundwater flow regime presented in Figure 2 is consistent with historical observations.
-The deep groundwater monitoring network at the Site is not sufficient to map groundwater contours across the Site, however, the deeper groundwater flow direction at the Site in 2019 was also interpreted to be toward the southwest.
+Based on the 2020 groundwater elevations, the shallow groundwater flow direction at the Site was interpreted to be generally towards the southwest, though it appeared to flow radially away from the central portion of DYEC.
+Contour mapping of the shallow groundwater elevations and the interpreted groundwater flow direction, based on the November 2020 groundwater elevations, is presented in Figure 2.
+The interpreted groundwater flow regime presented in Figure 2 is consistent with historical observations made for the fall monitoring season.
+Based on the limited information available, the deeper groundwater flow direction at the Site was also interpreted to be toward the southwest in 2020.